borntofrappe/python-scripts/time-series-visualizer/README.md

 sns.lineplot(x=df.index, y=df_clean["value"])
 ```

 This would be enough to show the line in a jupyter notebook.
-However, to create the chart locally, and to also have more control on the aesthetics of the visualization, it is necessary to use matplotlib.
+However, to create the plot locally, and to also have more control on the aesthetics of the visualization, it is necessary to use matplotlib.

 ```py
 import matplotlib.pyplot as plt